comsec-group/encarsia/Readme.md

 ```

 #### Results
-This experiment generates a fuzzing run log in `fuzz.log` and the bug detection results (after false positive filtering) in `check_summary.log` within the corresponding fuzzer directories at `/encarsia-meta/out/EnCorpus`.
-A summary of the fuzzing results, similar to Table 9 in the paper, is printed to the terminal.
-Similarly, as in the previous experiment, we observe discrepancies between Docker and bare-metal setups for Rocket Signal Mix-up 1 and BOOM Signal Mix-ups 9 and 14.
+This experiment generates two key outputs: a fuzzing log stored in `fuzz.log`, and the bug detection results (after filtering out false positives) in `check_summary.log`.
+Both files are located within the corresponding fuzzer directories at `/encarsia-meta/out/EnCorpus`.
+Additionally, a summary of the fuzzing results, similar to Table 9 in the paper, is printed directly to the terminal.

+As in the previous experiment, we observe discrepancies between the Docker and bare-metal setups for Rocket Signal Mix-up 1 and BOOM Signal Mix-ups 9 and 14.

-### (E5) Importance of the seeds (Section 8.3)
+### (E6) Importance of the seeds (Section 8.3)
-This experiment closely matches the fuzzing experiment described in Section 8.3 of the paper, with the key difference being the reduced fuzzing time of 30 minutes.
+This experiment closely replicates the fuzzing experiment outlined in Section 8.3 of the paper, with the main difference being the reduced fuzzing duration of 30 minutes.

 #### Requirements
 - **Human time:** 5 minutes